 by Felix Wong

-The road to Idaho from California was over 1000 miles and a full day’s drive.
+The road to Idaho from California was over 1000 miles — a full day’s drive.
 I arrived on my 28th birthday (June 26, 2003), but I had been dreaming of this moment for years.
 Destination: Coeur d’Alene, with its glamorous lake and scenic roads.
 Goal: Ironman Coeur d’Alene, my first Ironman distance triathlon.

-The race was a 2.4-mile swim, followed by a 112-mile bike ride and a 26.4-mile run.
+The race was a 2.4-mile swim followed by a 112-mile bike ride and a 26.4-mile run.
 Participants arrived early to take care of pre-race logistics, including registration and racking our bicycles in a secured area.

-In the registration tent I was instantly greeted by friendly volunteers.
+In the registration tent, I was instantly greeted by friendly volunteers.
 Minutes later, I was in front of a table to pick up my race number.
-Deborah Silva, the friendly woman behind the table was quick to make conversation.
+Deborah Silva, the friendly woman behind the table, was quick to make conversation.
 “Have you done any Ironmans before?” she inquired.
-Nope, this will be my first time, I replied.
+“Nope, this will be my first time,” I replied.

 Deborah asked if I had family to cheer me on.
 “Nope, came here alone,” I replied.
 We talked a while, and as I exited the registration tent, I thought, what a wonderful volunteer!

 The next day I had just racked my bicycle and was exiting the bike corral when I heard, “Felix!”
 It was Deborah.
 “I knew you’d be here.
 I’ll be rooting for you during tomorrow’s race!”
-She showed me a big handmade sign: “Go #176”: my race number.
+She showed me a big handmade sign: “Go #176” — my race number.

 Sure enough, on race day Deborah and her family were at Mile 50 of the bicycle portion, holding her sign and cheering me on.
-It really lifted my spirits, after having been one of the last athletes to emerge from the water in the morning and now confronting 90-degree heat on the bike and run course.
+It really lifted my spirits, having been one of the last athletes to emerge from the water in the morning and now confronting 90-degree heat on the bike and run courses.

-Deborah made a complete stranger from a distant place feel welcome in Coeur d’Alene, and feel that he had accomplished something truly special in a race tougher than anything he had done before.
+Deborah made a complete stranger from a distant place feel welcome in Coeur d’Alene and that he had accomplished something truly special in a race tougher than anything he had done before.
 She made this day extra memorable by going far beyond her duties as a race volunteer, offering encouragement to a young Californian.
 And sure enough, a few weeks later my pictures arrived in the mail!